Google Analytics (GA) is one of the most valuable free marketing tools at your disposal.

 In other words, you can build custom Google Analytics reports right from your GA dashboard.
-Then you can export the exact data you need in a few ways and send this information as attachments in your emails.
+Then you can export the exact data you need in a few ways and send this information through custom reports as attachments in your emails.

 That gets the information your clients or colleagues need in a way that’s easy(ish) to understand.

 First, let’s look at how you can do this with Google Analytics.
 Then, we’ll talk about why this isn’t the most efficient way to send GA reports by email.